 Lots of people.
 Fancy pants gallery artists, art students, dog walkers, jewelry designers, tattoo artists, illustrators and cubicle slaves.
 We have about 40% non-professional artists.
 Slightly more girls attend than boys.

 Do I have to be an artist to attend Dr. Sketchy’s?

-Nope!
+Oh, HELL no!
 Lots of people who have never drawn before attend Dr. Sketchy’s.
 We’re a fun, non-judgmental environment to try your hand at drawing.

 Do serious artists go to Dr. Sketchy’s?